 Research Summary.
-In CIRCUlink, applicants should detail the rationale, objective(s), methodological approach, timeline and significance/impact of their proposed research. (approximately 7,500 characters, 1.5 pages)
+In CIRCUlink, applicants should detail the rationale, objective(s), methodological approach, timeline and significance/impact of their proposed research (limit: 7,500 characters/1.5 pages).

-Mentorship & Training Plan: In a maximum of two (2) pages attachment (to be uploaded to CIRCUlink), the applicant and supervisor should co-develop a plan that includes: (a) The role of the applicant's advisory committee (supervisor and/or co-supervisors) in mentoring the applicant; (b) The expected research milestones over the course of the award; (c) Specific knowledge and skills that the supervisor expects the applicant will acquire; (d) An overview of the research and academic training environment for the applicant; (e) Details on resources, programs, technologies, etc., which will be made available to the applicant.
+Mentorship & Training Plan: In a co-signed letter, of a maximum of two (2) pages attachment (to be uploaded to CIRCUlink), the applicant and supervisor should co-develop a plan that includes: (a) The role of the applicant's advisory committee (supervisor and/or co-supervisors) in mentoring the applicant; (b) The expected research milestones over the course of the award; (c) Specific knowledge and skills that the supervisor expects the applicant will acquire; (d) An overview of the research and academic training environment for the applicant; (e) Details on resources, programs, technologies, etc., which will be made available to the applicant.

-Please note: Applications where the Mentorship and Training Plan is in excess of 2 pages will result in the application being removed from the competition, without appeal.
+!
+Applications where the Mentorship and Training Plan is missing or exceeds 2 pages may result in the application being withdrawn from the competition, without appeal.